LucasEnard/formation-template-python/README.md

 ![ProductionCreation](https://user-images.githubusercontent.com/77791586/164473884-5c7aec69-c45d-4062-bedc-2933e215da22.png)

-Immediatly after creating our production, we will need to click on [Production Settings] just above the [Operations] section.
+Immediately after creating our production, we will need to click on [Production Settings] just above the [Operations] section.
 In the right sidebar menu, we will have to activate [Testing Enabled] in the [Development and Debugging] part of the [Settings] tab (don't forget to press [Apply]).

 ![ProductionTesting](https://user-images.githubusercontent.com/77791586/164473965-47ab1ba4-85d5-46e3-9e15-64186b5a457e.png)